sudheermuthyala/terraform-/09-terraform-modules/118-create_and_call_Re-useable_Terraform_Module/README.md

 ## Build a Terraform Module To Host a Static Website on AWS S3
 # Create Module Folder Structure
-- we are going to create `modules` folder and in that we are
+- we are going to create `modules` folder and in that we are going to create